Edward C. Eicher

-Edward Clayton Eicher (December 16, 1878 – November 30, 1944) was a United States representative from Iowa, federal securities regulator and Chief Justice of the District Court of the United States for the District of Columbia.
-He was considered a consummate New Deal liberal.
+Edward Clayton Eicher (December 16, 1878 – November 30, 1944) was a United States of America lawyer and federal judge.
+He represented Iowa's 1st congressional district in the United States House of Representatives from 1933 to 1938, was a member of the Securities and Exchange Commission from 1938 to 1942, and served as Chief Justice of the District Court of the United States for the District of Columbia from 1942 until his death in 1944.